 - The browser <title> tag also appears as the clickable hypertext in search engine results.

-Your job title should be compelling, but most importantly, relevant, in order that seekers click on your job listing over others.
+Your job title should be compelling, but most importantly, relevant, so that seekers click on your job listing over others.
 Here are some guidelines to help you pick your job titles:

-- The job title you choose should be a simple, concise title that job seekers actually search on, not a creative hook or title that is only known within your organization.
+- Make sure it’s a concise, widely used title that job seekers actually search on, not a creative hook or title that is only known within your organization.
 ‘Sales Star Needed!’ is not an effective job title.
-Instead, choose ‘Sales Representative’.
+Instead, choose ‘Sales Representative.’

-- If a skill is essential to the job then be sure to include it.
+- If a skill is essential to the role, then be sure to include it.
 ‘Customer Support Representative’ is not an effective job title.
-Instead, choose ‘Customer Support Representative – Spanish Speaking’.
+Instead, choose ‘Customer Support Representative: Spanish-Speaking.’

 - Include the full job title as well as the acronym.
 ‘RN’ is not an effective job title.
 Instead, choose ‘Register Nurse (RN).’